 Based on staffing and training challenges, the district discontinued its rope rescue program and implemented technical rescue mutual aid from Naval Region Northwest Fire and Emergency Services at Naval Air Station Whidbey Island.

 The district hired two additional full-time firefighters and the training captain was moved from rotating shifts to a Monday through Friday five-day week.
 This provided a (day) shift strength of two Firefighters and a Captain working Monday through Friday.

-The district refurbished its 1991 and 1995 water tenders by moving the tanks and pumps to 2007 Freightliner Chassis.
+The district refurbished its 1991 and 1995 water tenders by moving the tanks and pumps to a 2007 Freightliner Chassis.